 Instructors for each summer are finalized in the Spring.
 Below, you’ll find a list of previous instructors who have taught at our Summer Arabic Intensive.

-Fadi Elhin is the Program Director and an Arabic instructor at the Summer Arabic Intensive.
-He holds a Ph.D. from the University of Jordan, in Amman, and has taught Arabic at the University of Montana and Bergen Community College.
-He has also taught Arabic in many other educational and community-based settings, including in the Missoula County Public Schools system in Montana.
+Fadi Elhin (Summer ’13 & ’14) directs the Summer Arabic Intensive.
+He holds a Ph.D. from the University of Jordan, in Amman, and has taught Arabic in many educational and community-based settings, including at the University of Montana.